 /ð/ is exactly the same, only you also vibrate your vocal folds.
 To understand what this means, put your hand on your neck.
 Then hold a /v/ sound as in “slavvvvvvvvvvvv—” you will feel a vibration in your nest.
 Now do the same thing but holding /f/, like in “struff”.
 You’ll notice that you don’t feel the same vibration in your neck when you make the /f/ sound.

 Linguistics call this property voice.
 Languages differentiate between sounds depending on whether they are voiced or not. /v/ is the voiced version of /f/, /z/ is the voiced version of /s/, /d/ is the voiced version of /t/, etc.

 To learn how to control the voicing, try to transition between a /s/ sound and a /z/ sound.
 They are exactly the same except for the voicing.
-Keep your hand on your chest and go “ssssssss zzzzzzzzs ssssssss zzzzzzzz.”
+Keep your hand on your neck and go “ssssssss zzzzzzzzs ssssssss zzzzzzzz.”
 As you do this you can become conscious of how your vocal folds are vibrating.